Azure/Azure-Sentinel/Playbooks/Send-IngestionCostAnomalyAlert/readme.md

 # Ingestion Anomaly Alert Playbook

 This playbook sends you an alert should there be an ingestion spike into your workspace.
-The playbook uses the <em>series_decompose_anomalies</em> KQL funtion to determine anomalous ingestion.
+The playbook uses the <em>series_decompose_anomalies</em> KQL function to determine anomalous ingestion.

 ## Deployment steps